calculix/ccx2paraview/README.md

 Read binary .frd files.

+Process huge files increment by increment.

 Read DAT files: it would be a killer feature if Paraview could visualize results in gauss points.

 Contribute to meshio.
+FRD writer.
 Use meshio XDMF writer: https://github.com/calculix/ccx2paraview/issues/6